 The Nursing program is divided into a lower and an upper division.
-The lower division consists of 100 quarter hours of pre-nursing courses in the humanities and the biophysical and behavioral sciences.
-Upon satisfactory completion of the lower division courses, the student is eligible to apply for admission to the upper division of Nursing.
-The upper division consists of 100 quarter hours of nursing and related courses.
+The lower division consists of 100 quarter hours.
+Upon satisfactory completion of the lower division courses, students are candidates for admission to the upper division of Nursing.
+The upper division consists of 100 quarter hours of nursing courses.
 Within these courses there are classroom, laboratory, and clinical learning experiences.
 Clinical experiences are provided in a variety of health care agencies in and around Montgomery.